pclaesen/blockchain-developer-bootcamp-final-project/README.md

 ## How to use this dapp?

-1. Clone this repo and run `npm install` to install all dependencies.
+1. Create a new directory, clone this repo and run `npm install` to install all dependencies.
 2. Install Metamask and log in
 3. Launch a new workspace on Ganache.
 4. Create a new `.env` file in the root folder of the project.